romanmikh/42/README.md

 The **outer branches**  offer specialized tracks in subjects like operational systems, web development, AI, and algorithms.
 Completing projects in these treks is equivalent to mastering these areas, similar to graduate-level courses.

 ![42's galaxy](images/holy_graph_dec23.png)

+### Soft-skills

+- **Independent Learning**: 42 places a strong emphasis on independent learning.
+Students develop their knowledge through research, peer interactions, and practical experience, fostering self-sufficiency.

+- **Collaboration**: Collaborative work is a fundamental aspect of the program.
+Certain projects require students to work together, promoting effective teamwork and leveraging diverse skill sets.

+- **Effective Time Management**: With 24/7 access to the school, students must excel in time management.
+This flexibility demands strong time management skills, enabling students to balance their workloads effectively.